Students who have a need to learn from home can be a part of the live in-class environment through our Virtual Online Learning program.

 Privacy, Security & Communication

 Each student is issued a school laptop which has gone through rigorous security configurations by our IT department to ensure your student has a safe experience using it.
-(Our younger elementary students are issued touchscreen tablets.)
+(Our younger elementary students are issued Touchscreen Chromebooks.)
 Each student is assigned a GCS google account and email, through which they access their Google Classroom where teachers organize all lessons and assignments.
 The majority of classroom communications between students and teachers occurs in the Google Classroom.
 Students will also receive a message in their GCS email each time their teacher posts on the Stream, creates a new assignment, or sends them a direct written communication in Google Classroom.
 Additionally, teachers have the flexibility to communicate directly with parents and students’ via email.

 Although students in the classroom and at home can hear each other through the classroom microphone, for privacy reasons, teachers make every effort to maintain sole visibility of virtual learners.
 Students working virtually are able to visually and audibly interact with other virtual classmates.
 This is essential to inclusivity in and collaboration on group projects that ultimately build a student’s teamwork skills.